FrantzXY/Spatiotemporal-Satellite-Image-Downscaling-with-Transfer-Encoders/README.md

 * **torch_downscale.py**
  An inference script used by the trained small model to perform in-data and out-of-data downscaling autoregressively.

+* **r_rmse_curves.py**
+ A plotting script for performing exploratory data analysis and graphical diagnosis of out-of-data downscaling predictions by plotting image-wise RMSE and R square between target day and its associated lags.

 ---

 ## 🚀 Project Overview